kicksent/aravind-website/_posts/2018-01-18-the-multi-layered-sound.markdown

 [story](https://en.wikipedia.org/wiki/Story_within_a_story) or a movie, the [music](https://ninjatune.net/artist/jaga-jazzist) of Jaga Jazzist evokes precisely that kind of impression — of hearing the multi-layered sound of music.

+[^musicrumblestrips]: The idea of a musical road is sheer genius!
+Using an ordinary rumble strip to rouse the inattentive or sleepy driver, is one thing.
+But it is a much more sophisticated and artistic nudge to the driver, to carefully engineer grooves in the road so as to produce a recognisable musical tune through the vibration and sounds induced in a crossing car!

 The first song of Jaga Jazzist (pronounced “Yaa-gaa Yaa-zist”) that I heard was “Lithuania” from their album “[A Livingroom Hush](https://en.wikipedia.org/wiki/A_Livingroom_Hush)”.
 It was the first song in